idanarye/nvim-impairative/README.md

 ```

 `:jump_in_buf` will detect the location of the cursor in the buffer and use that to determine the location to jump to.

+`:jump_in_buf` has an `extreme` option for creating keymaps that jump to the first and last positions in the iterator.

 Jumping to different files will have to be done manually, using `:command_pair`/`:function_pair`/`:unified_function`.